rwaldron/idiomatic.js/readme.md

 ### Build & Deployment Process

 Projects should always attempt to include some generic means by which source can be linted, tested and compressed in preparation for production use.
-For this task, [grunt](https://github.com/gruntjs/grunt) by Ben Alman is second to none and has officially replaced the "kits/" directory of this repo.